Editor for Structured Derivations

-The eMath editor is a syntax-oriented editor for writing structured derivations.
+The SD editor is a syntax-oriented editor for writing structured derivations.
 This means that the editor guides the user into creating a structured derivation with the correct overall syntax.
 The editor supports standard mathematical notation, both for creating mathematical formulas and for editing these.

 Structured Derivation Video